Quicklist: Carpet Fiber and Pile Options

 The most expensive and best carpet material is wool.
 It’s soft, durable, natural and eco-friendly.
-That said, it may not be the most practical since other materials are better for being stain resistant and in some cases more durable (but not as plush).
+That said, a wool carpet may not be the most practical choice since other materials offer more stain-resistance and in some cases more durable (but not as plush).

 Here’s a photo of wool carpet:

 In addition to your carpet pile, you also need quality padding material.
 It is a soft material that is flexible and designed to go in between the subfloor and the base of the carpet where the fibers are attached.